-Variants support helps user narrow down on products of their choice by giving them option of selecting size, color and other fields related to a product on the same page.
-It becomes really convenient for a shopper to get all the variation of a product on the same page rather than clicking multiple times and tabs just for different color/size options.
+Variants support helps users narrow down on products of their choice by giving them the option of selecting a size, color, and other fields related to a product on the same page.
+It becomes really convenient for a shopper to get all the variations of a product on the same page rather than clicking multiple times and tabs just for different color/size options.

 A simple example could be searching for a ‘sandal’ on Zappos, where I clicked on a particular sandal.
-On going to that product page it displayed two more color options available in that model.
-I simply had to click on those models and got to view a large picture there itself, without having to open another tab.
-What a hassle free and seamless experience!
+Ongoing to that product page, it displayed two more color options available in that model.
+I had to click on those models and got to view a large picture there itself, without having to open another tab.
+What a hassle-free and seamless experience!

 10. Personalised Search

-Personalised search is a brilliant feature, which if incorporated, can yield highly tailored search results specific to the individual’s interests.
+Personalized search is a brilliant feature that can yield highly tailored search results specific to the individual’s interests if incorporated.
 This feature uses information beyond the specific query provided by the user.
-There are several ways of personalising a search, some of which are done by explicitly specifying users interests or on demographic/cognitive characteristics.
-Another efficient way of doing it is by keeping a track of the user’s search history or by tracking search behavior of the user on the website.
-It can involve wide range of information at a micro level such as the user’s brand preference, price points, color, style and much more.
+There are several ways of personalizing a search, some of which explicitly specify users’ interests or demographic/cognitive characteristics.
+Another efficient way of doing it is by keeping track of the user’s search history or tracking its search behavior on the website.
+It can involve a wide range of information at a micro-level such as the user’s brand preference, price points, color, style, and much more.

-Take an example, when a customer clicks on an item to learn more about the product, it shows his interest in it.
-You can use this behavior to understand the users preferences in real time.
-Similarly, with each click you can capture and analyse his onsite behavior use it to show personalised search results.
+For example, when a customer clicks on an item to learn more about the product, it shows his interest.
+You can use this behavior to understand the users’ preferences in real-time.
+Similarly, with each click, you can capture and analyze his onsite behavior to show personalized search results.